microsoft/times-excel-reader/README.md

 Steps:
 - Load the input Excel files
-- Locate and extracts all of the 'tables' into Python objects which include the data in a Pandas DataFrame
+- Locate and extract all of the 'tables' into Python objects which include the data as Pandas DataFrames
 - Process these tables through a sequence of transforms.
 These transforms perform a variety of operations from data cleaning to complex operations specific to a single type of table.
 - Using the mappings provided in times_mappings.txt, convert the transformed tables into tables ready for the GAMS model to process albeit not yet in DD format.
 Usually this is a straightforward mapping of table and column names, however it can also select a subset of rows for some tables.
 - Write the mapped tables to DD file *(not yet implemented)*